 Why is everyone applying to UCAS?
 We are aware that there will be some who will follow an alternative route to university.
-However, people change their minds and it is always good to have a plan B. You don't need to pay a fee for the UCAS process until you send the final application, so there is absolutely no harm in filling the application in.
+However, people change their minds and it is always good to have a plan B. Students don't need to pay a fee for the UCAS process until they send the final application, so there is absolutely no harm in filling the application in.
 On top of this, the UCAS personal statement can act as personal statement for apprenticeship and job applications.
-If the fee is an issue and you are entitled to Free School Meals please speak with a member of the Sixth Form team.
+If a student is entitled to Free School Meals the fee will be waivered by UCAS.

 The UCAS application process requires quite a lot of research and thought.
-The decision on which course and university to apply to will shape the rest of your adult life so you need to take it very seriously.
-There will be tens of thousands of applicants to university so you application needs to stand out so you can compete.
+The decision on which course and university to apply to will shape the rest of a student's adult life so they need to take it very seriously.
+There will be tens of thousands of applicants to university so their application needs to stand out so that they can compete!

-You will be able to use your supervised study periods to work on your UCAS application.
+Students will be able to use their supervised study periods to work on their UCAS application.

-By the 7th July you should have done the following...
+By the beginning of July students should have done the following...

-- 1. Completed all sections of your UCAS booklet - 2.
+- 1. Completed all sections of their UCAS booklet - 2.
 Completed the personal details sections of the UCAS application process - 3.
-Entered your GCSE results onto the UCAS application - 4.
-Written a draft personal statement.
+Entered their GCSE results onto the UCAS application - 4.
+Completed answers to the about me questions section

-KEY POINT: YOU NEED TO SHOW INITIATIVE WITH THIS PROCESS AND TAKE THE LEAD
+KEY POINT: STUDENTS NEED TO SHOW INITIATIVE WITH THIS PROCESS AND TAKE THE LEAD